-Below is a list of important pieces of information you should know about in order to ensure you are properly recycling here at Western.
+Below is a list of important pieces of information everyone should know about in order to ensure proper waste management at Western.

 A picture of one of Western’s recycling centers.

-for e-waste, such as in residences.
+- There are various designated drop-offi receptacles across campus for e-waste, such as in residence recycling rooms.
 Contact the Service Centre at Ext.
-83304 for assistance if you would like to schedule the pick-up of larger
+83304 for assistance if you would like to schedule the pick-up of larger quantities of e-waste.

-If you’re off campus, check out www.recycleyourelectronics.ca to find the nearest location to drop
+- If you’re off campus, check out www.recycleyourelectronics.ca to find the nearest location to drop off your electronics.

 Ink and Toner Cartridges